firesim/firesim/docs/Golden-Gate/LI-BDN.rst

 Model Implementations
 ---------------------

-In MIDAS, there are two dimensions of model implementation:
+In Golden Gate, there are two dimensions of model implementation:

-1) CPU-hosted or FPGA-hosted: simply, where the model is going to be hosted.
+1) CPU- or FPGA-hosted: simply, where the model is going to execute.
-CPU-hosted models are software and thus are more flexible and easy to debug but slow.
-Conversely, FPGA-hosted models are fast, but are harder to debug, and difficult to write~(if they aren't transformed from RTL by the compiler).
+CPU-hosted models, being software, are more flexible and easy to debug but slow.
+Conversely, FPGA-hosted models are fast, but more difficult to write and debug.

 2) Cycle-Exact or Abstract: cycle-exact models faithfully implement a chunk of the SoC's RTL~(this formalized later), where as abstract models are